Birding Big Sky Montana Guided Tours

 Price: 8-day “car-camping” tour at state parks and local campgrounds is $2,275 per person (minimum 2-people).
 8-day birding tour at hotels is $3,480 per person (based on double occupancy).
 Please contact us for solo traveler rate.

-Car Camping Tours include: Campsite fees, meals, camping gear, and entrance fees into state parks and national wildlife refuges.
+Car Camping Tours include: Campsite fees, meals, camping gear, and transportation.

-Not included: National park entrance fees (if you already have a national park pass, please bring it along).
+Not included: Entrance into national parks, national wildlife refuges, state parks, museums, etc. (if you already have a pass, bring it along).

 Lodging: We recommend "car-camping" tours because we will see more birds and wildlife while staying at the campgrounds.
 We have wonderfully comfortable tents and sleeping pads.
 If you choose to join a tour that provides hotels, the stops and locations are approximately the same.
 The hotel lodging is "medium class" hotel, such as Best Westerns.